-The barriers to entry in some business segments are significant both in terms of regulation and capital investment requirements.
-The number of competitors in the least regulated and less capital intensive segments is consequentially greater.
-Viridor focusses particularly upon infrastructure related segments such as local authority contracts, EfW, processing of recyclates and landfill (with associated landfill gas power generation) where its competitive advantage is strongest.
+The barriers to entry in some waste business activities are significant both in terms of regulation and capital investment requirements.
+The number of competitors in the least regulated and less capital intensive activities is consequentially greater.
+Viridor focuses particularly upon infrastructure related activities such as local authority contracts, ERFs, processing of recyclates and landfill (with associated landfill gas power generation) where its competitive advantage is strongest.